Little Richard: Music

 Richard's voice was able to generate croons, wails, and screams unprecedented in popular music.
 He was cited by two of soul music's pioneers, Otis Redding and Sam Cooke, as contributing to the genre's early development.
 Redding stated that most of his music was patterned after Richard's, referring to his 1953 recording "Directly From My Heart To You" as the personification of soul, and that he had "done a lot for [him] and [his] soul brothers in the music business."
 Cooke said in 1962 that Richard had done "so much for our music".
 Cooke had a top 40 hit in 1963 with his cover of Richard's 1956 hit "Send Me Some Loving".

-James Brown and others credited Richard and his mid-1950s backing band, The Upsetters, with having been the first to put the funk in the rock beat.
-This innovation sparked the transition from 1950s rock and roll to 1960s funk.
+James Brown and others credited Richard and his mid-1950s backing band, The Upsetters, as the first to put funk in the rock beat.

 Richard's hits of the mid-1950s, such as "Tutti Frutti", "Long Tall Sally", "Keep A-Knockin'" and "Good Golly, Miss Molly", were generally characterized by playful lyrics with sexually suggestive connotations.
 AllMusic writer Richie Unterberger stated that Little Richard "merged the fire of gospel with New Orleans R&B, pounding the piano and wailing with gleeful abandon", and that while "other R&B greats of the early 1950s had been moving in a similar direction, none of them matched the sheer electricity of Richard's vocals.
 With his high-speed deliveries, ecstatic trills, and the overjoyed force of personality in his singing, he was crucial in upping the voltage from high-powered R&B into the similar, yet different, guise of rock and roll."
-Due to his innovative music and style, he's often widely acknowledged as the "architect of rock and roll".

-Emphasizing the folk influences of Richard, English professor W. T. Lhamon Jr. wrote, "His songs were literally good booty.
+Emphasizing Richard's folk influences, English professor W. T. Lhamon Jr. wrote, "His songs were literally good booty.
 They were the repressed stuff of underground lore.
 And in Little Richard they found a vehicle prepared to bear their chocked energy, at least for his capsulated moment."

 Ray Charles introduced him at a concert in 1988 as "a man that started a kind of music that set the pace for a lot of what's happening today."
 Richard's contemporaries, including Elvis Presley, Buddy Holly, Bill Haley, Jerry Lee Lewis, Pat Boone, the Everly Brothers, Gene Vincent and Eddie Cochran, all recorded covers of his works.
 As they wrote about him for their Man of the Year – Legend category in 2010, GQ magazine stated that Richard "is, without question, the boldest and most influential of the founding fathers of rock'n'roll."